mklobucaric/studybuddy/docs/Backend.md

 # Study Buddy Backend

 ## Introduction
 The backend for the Educational Assistant App, Study Buddy, supports the app's interactive and educational features.
 Built using Flask/Python, it integrates with services like Firebase, Google Vision, and OpenAI, providing a robust and scalable platform for educational assistance.
-For access to the backend code or further inquiries, please reach out to me at mario.klobucaric@gmail.com.

 ## Table of Contents
 - [Overview](#overview)